Helios113/deep_nano/content/authors/Rakshita/_index.md

 ---

-Dr Rakshita Dhar is currently working in STMicroelectronics.
-Her work focuses on BV extraction of Impact Ionization in single photon avalanche diodes (SPADs).
+Dr Rakshita Dhar was working in STMicroelectronics.
+Her work focused on BV extraction of Impact Ionization in single photon avalanche diodes (SPADs).
+Now she is working as a Sr Simulation Engineer with ABL group, London.
+In ABL her work is TCAD simulations of power electronics and electrical devices.